zoo-labs/zoo/foundation/LLM.md

 ## Important Issues Resolved
 - **2025-04-10**: Fixed build error related to TailwindCSS v4 configuration.
 TailwindCSS v4 moved the PostCSS plugin to a separate package (@tailwindcss/postcss).
 Updated postcss.config.js to reference the correct package.
+- **2025-04-10**: Upgraded Next.js from version 14.2.28 to 15.1.0.
+Updated the configuration for compatibility with React 19 in Pages Router.
+Updated TypeScript definitions to match React 19.

 ## Development Workflow
 - Use `pnpm` for package management (based on pnpm-lock.yaml presence)